Vincent A. Ashworth

 Vince Ashworth

-Vinent Ashworth
+Vincent Ashworth

-Following the death of his bloved wife, May, Vince released his fifth book The Life We Shared about their nearly 70 years of marriage, family, travels, and adventures.
+Following the passing of his beloved wife May, Vince released his fifth book, 'The Life We Shared,' which honors their almost 70 years together, packed with family moments, travel stories, and many adventures.

 As a Senior Agriculturalist with the World Bank, Mr Ashworth led missions to help farmers with food production in more than 30 developing countries.
 Notably, he did major work to improve farming practices for countries with harsh environments for agriculture, including Afghanistan, Yemen and Ethiopia.
 Recognising the lack of support for farmers on best practice farming, he established Ashworth and Associates in 1960, a farm management consultancy practice, the first of its kind in New Zealand.
 He led international work through the consultancy to Afghanistan and Western Samoa.